Mawu station: Station Floorings

 The station has three floors and is 140 m long.
 The ground level serves as the station's entrances and exits, and is surrounded by the Airport Road and Airport Expressway viaducts, the Huangshi Interchange, Huangshi Road, the Baiyun District People's Court, and adjacent buildings.
 The first underground floor serves as the station concourse, the second underground floor is the station equipment floor, and the third underground floor houses the Line 14 platform.
 Due to the complex surrounding environment, the main structure of the station was largely constructed using the cut-and-cover method.

 Concourse

 The concourse is equipped with ticket vending machines and an intelligent customer service center.

 To facilitate pedestrian access, the east side of the concourse is designated as a paid area.
 Within this area, dedicated elevators, escalators, and stairs provide easy access to the platforms.

 Platforms

 The station has an island platform located underground on the east side of Airport Road.
 Toilets and a nursing room are located at the platform end heading towards Xinshixu.

 Entrances/exits

-The station has 2 points of entry/exit, with Exit C being accessible via elevator.
+The station has 2 points of entry/exit.
+Exit C is equipped with an elevator.